carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 The Buildbot tracks the commits on the main branch and the release branches.
-This means that patches are built and tested after they are merged to the these branches (aka. post-merge testing).
+This means that patches are built and tested after they are merged to the these branches (aka post-merge testing).
 This also means it's okay to break the build occasionally, as it's unreasonable to expect contributors to build and test their patch with every possible configuration.